 - Following confirmation of the Land Act survey plan, SG will be instructed by the Province to prepare a Crown grant and submit the grant to the land title office to raise title to the new parcel in the name of the Crown.

-TIP: When dealing with Crown land, it is likely that, in certain circumstances, public road should be established and, in other cases, highway should be established.
+TIP: When dealing with Crown land, in certain circumstances public road should be established and in other cases highway should be established.
 Therefore, it is imperative that the land surveyor receives clear direction on this matter from government ahead of conducting a survey.

 If your government contact needs advice or guidance, the SG is able to offer assistance.